GabrielCamba/Grants-Program/applications/openPayroll.md

 ### Legal Structure

 We don't have a legal structure.
 We are a group of developers that want to build together.
 Probably we will create a legal structure for future projects.
+We plan on dogfooding the project and make our payments through the smart contract we are building

 ### Team's experience

 //TODO Add some more info of the academy
 We know each other from different places but we began working together at the Polkadot Blockchain Academy 2023 in Buenos Aires, Argentina.
+We formed a tight knit study group and helped each other to better navigate the Academy's teaching and to complete the myriad of coding assignments we needed to do in order to get certified as a Blockchain developer, which we all accomplished.

 Here are some brief backgrounds on each of us: